brnbp/alderaan/ruby-on-rails/README.md

-### Docker container for development of ruby projects
+### Docker container for development of ruby on rails projects
 --------

 > this Dockerfile contains: